cranleighschool/isams-php/readme.md

 See https://developerdemo.isams.cloud/Main/swagger/ui/index for their API documentation & https://developer.isams.com/display/PRA/Getting+started+-+REST+API

 ## Installation and usage
-This package requires PHP 8 & Laravel 8.0 or higher.
+This package requires PHP 8.1 & Laravel 9.0 or higher.
 See the `tests/` folder for documentation.
+(We'd quite like someone to write some proper documentation)

 ### Basic Installation:
 You can install this package via composer using: